kurdi1mans/Workflow-Engine-Requirements/03-Requirements/Data Types Requirements.md

 	- Link (references another sheet)
 		- Can have multiple references
 		- Can reference multiple sources (picker from different sheets)
+		- The option available in a picker must also be restricted by variants as per the Variant-based Access Control
 	- Simple Dropdown
 		- this is actually a link
 		- should it be a live-link or some other type??